Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - **All changes are temporary!** Vulkan rendering will reset after a device reboot.
 - **Launching all apps is NOT recommended!**
-  This may wake up background/sleeping apps and increase battery drain.
 - If you do **not** relaunch all apps, some notifications from important apps may be delayed until you open them manually.
 - The blacklist feature is based on a Reddit user's recommendation and may not work for everyone.